tr6/Shmup-game/README.md

 Requires Python and Pygame to run.
 Programmed using Python 2.7.3 32-bit and the corresponding version of Pygame.

-Graphics files are to be placed in the same directory as the source code.

 There is no controller support but a program like JoyToKey or AniMicro can be used to map buttons to keyboard keys.

 Keyboard controls are displayed on the title screen.